harry30225/Brick-Breaker/README.md

     * Increase Ball Speed [+*] --> Increase ball speed to double
     * Thru Ball [O]  --> Can break any brick with one hit
     * Paddle Grab [_*] --> Paddle can grab the ball
+    * Shooting Paddle [!!]  --> Makes two cannons at the side of paddle which shoots blasters
     * Each powerup would be activated for only 10 secs
+    * Each powerup has a trajectory and gravity effect after releasing

+* Levels
+    * The game has 3 levels
+    * Level 1 and Level 2 has different layouts of brick set
+    * Level 3 is a boss level
+    * The boss hovers over the paddle and drops bombs periodically
+    * A hit of the bomb with the paddle with reduce its life by 1
+    * Their is also a health bar for the boss on the top of the screen
+    * Only the ball hit would reduce health of the boss

+* Sound
+    * Different sounds have been added for different events in the game
+    * For wall hit, shooting blasters, brick hit, boss enemy hit, powerup drop etc.

 ### Developed with :heart: and :coffee: by Harshit Sharma